januff/easy-easier-easiest-lambdas/readme.md

 ### Apache Cassandra-as-a-Service 👩‍🚀 ###

-The database package in the installation and authentication steps is DataStax's <a href="https://www.npmjs.com/package/@astrajs/collections">@astra/collections JavaScript library</a>, which I'm using to connect to a Cassandra NoSQL database, newly accessible as a pay-as-you-go serverless resource.
-(Free developer account required.)
+The database package in the installation and authentication steps is DataStax's <a href="https://www.npmjs.com/package/@astrajs/collections">@astra/collections JavaScript library</a>, which I'm using to connect to a Cassandra NoSQL database, newly accessible as a pay-as-you-go serverless resource. (<a target="_blank" href="https://astra.datastax.com/register">Free DataStax account</a> required.)

 <p></p>